Demographia International Housing Affordability – 2023 Edition Released

-Demographia International Housing Affordability rates middle-income housing affordability in 92 major housing markets in eight nations: Australia, Canada, China, Ireland, New Zealand, Singapore, the United Kingdom and the United States).
-This edition covers the third quarter (September quarter) of 2021.
+Demographia International Housing Affordability rates middle-income housing affordability in 94 major housing markets in eight nations: Australia, Canada, China, Ireland, New Zealand, Singapore, the United Kingdom and the United States.
+This edition covers the third quarter (September quarter) of 2022.

-Assessing Housing Affordability: Sometimes housing affordability is evaluated by simply comparing house prices.
-However, without consideration of incomes, housing affordability cannot be assessed with any real meaning for potential buyers.
+Assessing Housing Affordability: Often housing affordability is evaluated by simply comparing house prices.
+However, without consideration of incomes, housing affordability cannot be assessed.
 Housing affordability is house prices in relation to incomes.

 Demographia International Housing Affordability uses the “median multiple” to rate middle-income housing affordability (Table ES-1).
 The median multiple is a price-to-income ratio, which is the median house price divided by the gross median household income (pre-tax).

 Middle-income housing affordability is rated in four categories, ranging from the most affordable (“affordable”) to the least affordable (severely affordable):

 Housing markets are metropolitan areas, which are also labor markets.
 In a well-functioning market, the median priced house should be affordable to a large portion of middle-income households, as was overwhelmingly the case a few decades ago.

 Housing affordability comparisons can be made, (1) between housing markets (such as comparison between Adelaide and Melbourne) or (2) over time within the same housing market (such between years in Adelaide).

 Housing affordability in 2022 is summarized by nation in Table ES-2.

 International Housing Affordability in 2022: Housing affordability in 2022 continued to reflect the huge price increases that occurred during the pandemic demand shock.
 Some housing affordability improvements have since occurred and more are likely as the demand shock is hopefully replaced by more normal market trends.